expo/expo/docs/pages/versions/v34.0.0/workflow/debugging.md

 npm install -g react-devtools@^3
 ```

-(if you don't want to install it globally, you can just run `npm install --dev react-devtools@^3` to install it as a project dependency).
+(if you don't want to install it globally, run `npm install --dev react-devtools@^3` to install it as a project dependency).

-Then, after running `expo start` in your project's root directory, in a separate terminal tab run `react-devtools`.
-This will open up the React Devtools console (for it to connect, just refresh the project via the Developer Menu).
+After running `expo start` in your project's root directory, use a separate terminal tab to run `react-devtools`.
+This will open up the React Devtools console (for it to connect, you need to select `Debug remote JS` from the Developer Menu in the Expo Client).
 From this console, you can search for your React components at the top, or open up the Developer Menu and enable the Element Inspector.
 Once you do that, you can tap on any element on screen and React DevTools will automatically find and display that element in the tree.
 From there, you can inspect the elements state, props, etc.

 <Video file="debugging/react-devtools.mp4" />

 React DevTools can also be paired with remote debugging, allowing you to inspect props, state, and instance properties in the Chrome console.
 If you have any questions on setting that up, give the next section a look!

-## Remote Debugging with Chrome Developer Tools
+## Remote debugging with Chrome Developer Tools

 You can debug Expo apps using the Chrome debugger tools.
 Rather than running your app's JavaScript on your phone, it will instead run it inside of a webworker in Chrome.
 You can then set breakpoints, inspect variables, execute code, etc, as you would when debugging a web app.